 Afterward, I switched to a full-size practice sheet solely with letters.
 No pictures!
 However, those pages seem to be gruelingly long and redundant to a five-year-old.

-Funny how they have no problem gripping down on those crayons like a scribbling ninja.
-Yet as soon as the handwriting lessons come out, the complaints begin.
+Funny how there is no problem gripping down on those crayons like a scribbling ninja during coloring time.
+Yet, as soon as the handwriting lessons come out, the complaints begin.

-Did I mention that I didn’t even take the time to consider motor skills before introducing handwriting?
-Yup!
-I made all the mistakes, flying by the seat of my pants.
+Wait a minute.
+Did I take motor skills into account?
+Yup, I made all the mistakes.
+I was flying by the seat of my pants.

 Failures Only Make Us Stronger

-Handwriting began to take up too much of our schooling time.
+Handwriting was taking up too much of our schedule.
 At the time, I was learning how to juggle a newborn, a toddler, and two homeschoolers.
-I was not realistic with my expectations or my schedule.
+I was not realistic with my expectations, nor my schedule.
 I made quite a few mistakes and hit a few roadblocks.
 It was time for me to be intentional with my time!

 I especially wanted to find something that met all those needs, but I did not get it as quickly as I had hoped to.
 Eventually, we had fun making a game out of handwriting.
 We went from the lesson that I described earlier to the one pictured below.

 However, to be effective, I needed to prepare my son for handwriting instruction.
 Stay tuned!
-There are lots more nuggets to pull from this lesson learned.
-In Part 2 of this 6-part blog series, we will discuss the necessary prerequisites for handwriting instruction.
+There are many more nuggets to pull from this lesson learned.
+In Part 2 of this series, we will discuss the necessary prerequisites for handwriting instruction.

 Do You Know Where Handwriting Practice Went Wrong?

 Can you relate?
 Did you have a handwriting lesson end as a major fail?
 You are not alone!
 We learn from our mistakes, and they make us all the wiser.
 The important part is understanding what went wrong, so that we can improve upon our shortcomings.